IvoSt98/anime-one-piece-quiz/README.md

 ### Code Validation

-* The code was tested with [W3C Markup Validator](https://validator.w3.org/) and it was found a 1 warning.
+* The code was tested with [W3C Markup Validator](https://validator.w3.org/) and it was found a warning and a bug.
 * [Click here to see the Result without bugs or warnings](https://validator.w3.org/nu/?doc=https%3A%2F%2Fivost98.github.io%2Fanime-one-piece-quiz%2F)
 * The code was tested with [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) without any bugs [Result](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fivost98.github.io%2Fanime-one-piece-quiz%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
 * After the [JSHint Validator](https://jshint.com/) was found that there were two undefined variables and missing semicolons.
 Without any